Angel-2180/Make-Racing-Great-Again/README.md

 - 3 different item available (Green Shell (hover wheel), RedMushroom (red chili) and the traditional banana (bomb))
 - AI that can compete against you
-- Local Multiplayer (WIP but feature is accessible to test)
+- LAN Multiplayer (WIP but feature is accessible to test)
 - A Looping !!!